joellen/testacious/source/_posts/what-is-testacious.md

 Last year, I challenged myself to take voice lessons for 6 weeks.
 Not because I can sing well — I know I can't.
 I wanted to know if I could _learn_ to sing well — well enough to overcome my anxiety and fulfill a silly dream of singing karaoke in public.
 Yes, I know the expectations for karaoke are low, yet I still am terrified.
 Of humiliation, of being less than perfect, of being judged.
 I still haven't made it to karaoke yet, but I still practice.
 I no longer take lessons, now I record myself at home now so I can practice until I feel ready.
 Baby steps.

 _Testacious_ is another way I'm challenging my self.
+I'm not very good at organizing and expressing my thoughts and ideas.
+I want to get better.

-_Testacious_ is a made up word, focusing this blog on my testing philosophy.
+_Testacious_ is a made up word, focusing this blog on my testing philosophy, practice, and goals.
 But it's in good company with all these other real _-acious_ words -- check them out below.

 * audacious
 * bodacious
 * capacious
 * contumacious
-* curvacious
 * edacious
 * efficacious
 * fallacious